MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

-The following information is sent when the user selects a custom menuitem on a context menu.
+The following information is sent when the user selects a custom menu item on a context menu.

-When your app indicates to WebView2 that a user selected a menuitem on a context menu, WebView2 sends the following items to your app:
+When your app indicates to WebView2 that a user selected a menu item on a context menu, WebView2 sends the following items to your app:

 *  An ordered **list of `ContextMenuItem` objects** to populate the custom context menu.
 The ordered list includes the following:
-   *  The internal **name** of the menuitem.
+   *  The internal **name** of the menu item.
-   *  The UI **label** of the menuitem, displayed to the user in the UI.
+   *  The UI **label** of the menu item, displayed to the user in the UI.
-   *  The **kind** of menuitem.
+   *  The **kind** of menu item.
    *  A keyboard **shortcut Description**, if any, such as **Alt+C**.
-   *  Any other properties of the custom menuitem.
+   *  Any other properties of the custom menu item.

 *  The **coordinates** where the context menu was requested, so your app can detect what UI item the user right-clicked.
 The coordinates are defined in relation to the upper left corner of the WebView2 control.  <!-- control bounds. -->

-*  A **selection object** that will include the kind of context selected, (such as?,) and the appropriate context menu parameter data.  (what sort of param data - which piece of info that's sent, tells which menuitem, from the ordered list of menuitems, the user selected?)
+*  A **selection object** that will include the kind of context selected, (such as?,) and the appropriate context menu parameter data.  (what sort of param data - which piece of info that's sent, tells which menu item, from the ordered list of menu items, the user selected?)

 <!-- ====================================================================== -->
-## Detecting when the user selects a custom menuitem
+## Detecting when the user selects a custom menu item

-Your app can handle the user-selected menuitem, or your app can return the menuitem to the WebView2 control to handle the user-selected menuitem.
+Your app can handle the user-selected menu item, or your app can return the menu item to the WebView2 control to handle the user-selected menu item.

 Enumerate the menu item IDs and text.  (for what task?  check example code)

-Raised when the user selects a custom menuitem on a default or custom context menu.
+Raised when the user selects a custom menu item on a default or custom context menu.

 The WebView2 control raises this event to indicate that the user selected a custom menu item that your app added to a context menu.

 Listen for the `CoreWebView2CustomItemSelected` event.

-If the user selects a custom menuitem, the `CustomMenuItemSelected` event is raised on the context menu item object that was selected, in these cases:
+If the user selects a custom menu item, the `CustomMenuItemSelected` event is raised on the context menu item object that was selected, in these cases:

 *  The app adds custom menu items, but defers the context menu UI to the WebView platform.